MICHELLE: Hey, MJ! You know what time it is. Time for my first really terrible joke of 2019. Are you ready?

 I’d very much like to see more of Sakisaka’s work make its way here, so I guess we’ll cross our fingers!

-To celebrate the return of Off the Shelf, Melinda’s running a Shortcake Cake giveaway on Twitter!
+To celebrate the return of Off the Shelf, MJ’s running a Shortcake Cake giveaway on Twitter!
 Follow the link to enter!

 I really liked the anime adaptation of Kakuriyo, Aoi has a lot of spunk in it and I was disappointed when it was the manga that was licensed, not the original light novels.
 I don’t want another adaptation, I want the originals now!

 Melinda Beasi saysJanuary 10, 2019 at 7:11 pm

 Light novels have never really been very “Viz” so I’m not surprised.
 But I too would be interested in reading the original.